syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### SelectionChangedCommand

-SfCalendar includes a built-in event called `SelectionChanged` and invokes this event through the [SelectionChangedCommand]() whenever selection changes in the calendar  changes, with the `CalendarSelectionChangedEventArgs` passed as a parameter.
+The SfCalendar includes a built-in event called `SelectionChanged` that is triggered whenever the selection in the calendar changes.
+This event can be invoked through the [SelectionChangedCommand](), which passes the `CalendarSelectionChangedEventArgs` as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}